Tips for planning an intimate wedding in the Austin area.

 An old Italian Villa perched high on the hill, Laguna Gloria feels like an oasis in the middle of the city.
 Perfect venue for large or small with all kinds of classic garden party inspo.

-I know that planning a wedding can be stressful but if you’re thinking about skipping it in favor of a super small wedding or elopement and are ready to book an Austin intimate wedding and elopement photographer – contact me using the form below and tell me all about your plans!
+I know that planning a wedding can be stressful but if you’re thinking about having a super small wedding or elopement and are ready to book an Austin intimate wedding and elopement photographer – contact me using the form below and tell me all about your plans!

-Intimate wedding photography pricing available for weekday *Monday-Thursday* events.
+Intimate wedding photography pricing available for weekday *Monday-Thursday* events with guest counts of 20 or less.

 Email me and let’s talk about your day!
 I’m looking forward to hearing from you!